Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QDialog-c.rst

 Extensibility
 -------------

 Extensibility is the ability to show the dialog in two ways: a partial dialog that shows the most commonly used options, and a full dialog that shows all the options.
 Typically an extensible dialog will initially appear as a partial dialog, but with a More toggle button.
 If the user presses the More button down, the dialog is expanded.
-The `Extension Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-extension-example.html>`_ shows how to achieve extensible dialogs using Qt.

 .. _qdialog-return: